bennjt20/Contract-Bennett/contract.md

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

-# Contract Grades – “A” Contract
+# Contract Grades – “A” Contract (Updated Feb.
+12, 2022)

 I, John T. Bennett, agree to :